UliPrantz/HPI-FSR-Pi-Terminal/README.md

 - Check the output of `systemctl status fsr-terminal`

 - Check the outputs of `journalctl -u fsr-terminal`

+- Check what happens when you execute the command executed by the start up service - look in `/etc/systemd/system/fsr-terminal.service` for `ExecStart=...`

 - Make sure the `~/FsrTerminal` got the `755` permission with `sudo chmod 755 ~/FsrTerminal`